VachanPatel/RaspberryPiWirelessAccessPoint/README.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```
 * You can replace the ssid and wpa_passphrase with whatever you would like to make the wifi name and password.
+The password must be 8 characters or more in length in order to work.
 * Ignore_broadcast_ssid can be changed from 0 to 1 to prevent the network from being broadcasted.
 This way you will be required to know the ssid to connect to the network.
 * The channel number may vary depending on your situation.
 The best channel to use is the one with the least amount of other wifi networks using it.
-Refer to [this link](https://docs.google.com/document/d/1lRwgjD9J2gTaqkj3PUsFFV98LAx1LIREFeMcXqNHJUE/edit?usp=sharing) for more information on how to find the best wifi channel.
+Refer to [this guide](https://docs.google.com/document/d/1lRwgjD9J2gTaqkj3PUsFFV98LAx1LIREFeMcXqNHJUE/edit?usp=sharing) for more information on how to find the best wifi channel.

 Next we will need to edit the **/etc/default/hostapd** file by entering the command:
 ```